 Our first destination was not the beautiful city of Kapan, the largest city in the region, but instead the authentic and charming Goris.

 This small-sized city has more than meets the eye, with plenty of things to do!
-As we arrived, we were amazed by the surrounding nature, it’s lovely and hospitable people and the unique architecture.
+As we arrived, we were amazed by the surrounding nature, its lovely and hospitable people, and its unique architecture.

 This guide will inform you of the best things to do in Goris and will help you visit its surrounding natural and historical sights that blew our minds, which will definitely blow yours too.